Brand Name: Advil, Motrin, PediaCare Children's Pain Reliever/Fever Reducer IB, PediaCare Infant's Pain Reliever/Fever Reducer IB

 This document does not contain all possible interactions.
 Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.
 Check with your physician if you have health questions or concerns.

 What Are Warnings and Precautions for Ibuprofen?

-NSAIDs increase risk of serious GI adverse events, including bleeding, ulceration, and gastric or intestinal perforation, which can be fatal GI adverse events may occur at any time during use and without warning symptoms Elderly patients are at greater risk for serious GI events
+NSAIDs increase the risk of serious GI adverse events, including bleeding, ulceration, and gastric or intestinal perforation, which can be fatal GI adverse events may occur at any time during use and without warning symptoms, Elderly patients are at greater risk for serious GI events

 This medication contains ibuprofen.
 Do not take Advil, Motrin, PediaCare Children's Pain Reliever/Fever Reducer IB, or PediaCare Infant's Pain Reliever/Fever Reducer IB if you are allergic to ibuprofen or any ingredients contained in this drug.